 The objective of the provision is to support full integration into the mainstream curriculum so that pupils are not withdrawn from timetabled classes.
 Teaching Assistants are available in the Junior School to assist classroom activities and pupil learning.
-Additionally, Learning Support Assistants may be provided during core subject lessons under the direction of the Junior School Head of Inclusion and Enrichment.
+Additionally, Learning Support Assistants may be provided during core subject lessons under the direction of the Junior School Learning Support Coordinator or College SENDCo.
 Junior School pupils may also be required to attend learning support sessions outside of the classroom where deemed appropriate.